Skip to main content

 What advice should I give students on their use of GenAI?

-If a student generates content from a GenAI tool and submits it as their own work, it is considered plagiarism, which is defined as academic misconduct in accordance with the College Academic Integrity Policy.
-If GenAI content is used by a student within their work, it must be referenced.
-Cases of plagiarism are considered under College Academic Misconduct Procedures.
+From an academic integrity perspective, if a student generates content from a GenAI tool and submits it as his/her/their own work, it is considered plagiarism, which is defined as academic misconduct in accordance with College Academic Integrity Policy.
+If a sentence or quotation from GenAI content is used by a student in their academic work, it must be referenced.
+Cases of plagiarism are considered under College Academic Misconduct Procedures and College’s Academic Integrity Policy.
+A complete guide to Academic Integrity policies and procedures is available on Academic Affairs’ Academic Integrity Policy and Related Procedures page.
+Many research funders and publishers now have policies in relation to the use or misuse of GenAI in writing and review for publications, funding proposals and other academic outputs.
+Researchers are advised to check any restrictions set by funders and publishers on the use of GenAI.

-The Library of Trinity College Dublin has also developed a website on GenAI covering the general approach to acknowledging the use of and referencing GenAI which you can provide students with a link to in your Blackboard module or course handbook.
+The Library of Trinity College Dublin has also developed guidelines on acknowledging and referencing GenAI.
+A link to these can be added to your Blackboard module and/or course handbook.

 Creative Commons Attribution-NonCommercial 4.0 International License